ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ### About `run.sh` and `init.sh`

-The `run.sh`h script serves as the entry point for launching the es-node with predefined parameters.
-By default, mining is enabled through the `--miner.enabled` flag in run.sh, which implies that you assume the role of a storage provider upon starting an es-node with the default settings.
+The `run.sh` script serves as the entry point for launching the es-node with predefined parameters.
+By default, mining is enabled through the `--miner.enabled` flag in `run.sh`, which implies that you assume the role of a storage provider upon starting an es-node with the default settings.

 However, before the es-node can be successfully launched, you must execute `init.sh` first.
 The primary function of this script is to verify the system environment, download and install dependencies, and initialize the data files in preparation for mining.